Cognition and Anxiety Studies Laboratory

 Office: 613-562-5800 ext.
 4813

 Andrea Ashbaugh is a licensed clinical psychologist.
 She obtained her Master's and PhD from Concordia University in Montreal, Quebec.
 She completed a post-doctoral fellowship in the Department of Psychiatry at McGill University and the Douglas Mental Health University Institute.
-In addition to being assistant professor at the Univeristy of Ottawa, Andrea Ashbaugh is also an Adjunct Scientist at the Institute of Mental Health Research, Associate Editor for the Journal of Behaviour Therapy and Experimental Psychiatry, and on the editorial board of Behaviour Research and Therapy.
-Her research focuses on the interplay between anxiety, cognition and behavior with the aim of better understanding various forms of psychopathology to point the way towards more efficacious psychological treatments.
-When she's not working you can usually find her reading, singing, or playing piano!
+In addition to being an assistant professor at the University of Ottawa, Andrea Ashbaugh is also an Adjunct Scientist at the Institute of Mental Health Research, an Associate Editor for the Journal of Behaviour Therapy and Experimental Psychiatry, and a member of the editorial board of Behaviour Research and Therapy.
+She is the past president of the Canadian Association of Cognitive and Behavioural Therapies.
+Her research focuses on the interplay between anxiety, cognition, and behaviour with the aim of better understanding various forms of psychopathology to point the way towards more efficacious psychological treatments.
+When she is not working, you can usually find her reading or rocking out with her band, Picnic by the Motorway!

 Graduate Students